 For the purpose of accountability and monitoring, PCPs will be required to generate in RAWA a process that involves the documentation and registering of all activities conducted on behalf of the NHI client at every visit.
-If the visit results in a referral, RAWA will generate a sequential referral number per support service type which should be clearly transcribed on all support service referral slips.
+If the visit results in a referral, RAWA will generate a sequential referral number per support service type which should be clearly transcribed on the revised Encounter Form (see attached).